 How to Calculate A/B Testing Sample Size for Statistically Significant Results

-Calculating the appropriate sample size for an A/B test is important to ensure that the results of the test are statistically significant and can be confidently applied to your entire audience.
+Calculating the appropriate sample size for an A/B test is important to ensure that the test results are statistically significant and can be confidently applied to your entire audience.
 Here’s a basic formula to calculate the sample size for an A/B test:

 Sample size = (Z-score)^2 (standard deviation) (1 – standard deviation) / (margin of error)^2